 Saprolegnia is a natural infection of salmonids, therefore it is not unusual to see occasional infections in wild fish.
 Over recent years, however, increased outbreaks of ‘fungal’ infections have occurred on some salmonid rivers, sometimes resulting in the mortality of large numbers of fish.
 Little is currently known the factors driving these epidemics.

-Please report any disease issues in wild salmonids to our incident hotline 0800 80 70 60.
+Please report any disease issues in wild salmonids to the Environment Agency incident hotline on 0800 80 70 60.

-Thanks to everyone who has already been involved in reporting/collecting fungal samples.
+Thanks to everyone who has already been involved in reporting and collecting fungal samples.